Use these powerful films to teach problem-solving and nurture students' curiosity.

 In this Disney adaptation of a comic with the same name, a 14-year-old genius invents special microbots to join his brother’s university robotics program.
 After tragedy ensues, a group of heroes unites and uses their strengths in chemistry and engineering to overtake a crafty villain.

-Teacher tips: Try some of the experiments provided by the film's producers.
-From there, ask students to choose a problem in their school or community and work together in teams to brainstorm, design, and build solutions using their own unique talents.
+Teacher tips: Ask students to choose a problem in their school or community and work together in teams to brainstorm, design, and build solutions using their own unique talents.

 Discussion questions: How can engineering solutions and inventions help -- and sometimes hurt -- humankind?
 What skills do you have that might help a team overcome an obstacle?
 Which events or traits fuel each character's creativity in the movie?
 Is creativity always positive?